EmbySupport/Emby.Docs/Hosting-Settings.md

 By default the server will attempt to automatically map public to local ports by configuring your router.
 You can disable this as necessary here.

 ![](images/server/hosting6.png)

-TODO TODO TODO:
-Please see this Knowledge Base article for extended help setting up for Remote Access